WindowTop/WindowTop-App/README.md

 https://windowtop.info/

 ## Supported Operating Systems
-From v4.x.x Windows 7 and before are no longer supported.
+From v4.x.x, Windows 7 and before are no longer supported.
-Before v4.x.x you can use it on Windows 7 also.
+Before v4.x.x, Windows 7 is also supported.

-Only Windows 10 and Windows 11 are supported.
+Only Windows 10 and Windows 11 are supported for v4.x.x and later.
-It my work also on Windows 8 but it never tested.
+It may also work on Windows 8, but it was never tested.

-*Only 64-bit versions (WindowTop is 64-bit only)*
+*Only 64-bit versions of Windows are supported (WindowTop is 64-bit only)*

 ## Download & Install Full Version